UCD Access to Arts, Humanities, Social Sciences and Law (AHSSL)

 There is no application fee for the Access course.

-If you are registered as unemployed and/or in receipt of a social welfare payment you may be eligible for one of these scholarships for the Access Course.
-If you qualify for a scholarship your fee will be reduced from €850 to €425
+If you are registered as unemployed and/or in receipt of a social welfare payment, you may be eligible for fee support.
+This will reduce your fee from €850 to €425

 Access students take six modules (classes) during the academic year, three per trimester, including these three mandatory 'Core' Modules: